social-collab/social-collab/README.md

 I would greatly appreciate collaborators and guidance, especially in relation to the file structure.
 Another drawback I have, I generally only write PHP PDO as that's what I know.
 I especially would like to find Ajax and JavaScript developers to assist in collaboration as I lack some skills in those areas.

 If you notice my files and folders going in an improper direction, please let me know.
 You can reach me at admin@social-collab.org.
 I greatly appreciate it.
 Thanks.

+## Database Login Required

+This site is fully functional and dependent on the use of a database.
+To work on this website (and test), you'll need to setup a php environment or use a host/vps.
+Change the config.php file in the root to include your database credentials.

+## Password Encryption

+The current encryption method is `sha256()`.
+If you have a better method, feel free to make the changes on your own forked copy and request a merge.
+I believe `crypto()` with a `salt()` is a better method, consider fixing this.

+## Features Already Considered

+### Login / Register

+* Users can register and login
+* Real Name, Email, and Password are required fields
+* Confirm Password will be on a second / step 2 page to help reduce spam bots from creating accounts
+   * Spam bots usually generate a different password for each page request.
+Requiring a page 2 for confirm password may prevent some bots from registering.
+* IP address will be logged for each new account registration to help identify fake and spam accounts with excessive use of the same IP address.
+   * 4 new account creations per day maximum, with a total not to exceed 200 per year.
+Why 200 total?
+Public places, such as libraries may exceed this number (legitimately).
+* Digital Currency of $500 will be added to each new registered account, after email has been verified.
+You can read about Digital Currency below.
+* Registering will auto login user.
+* Email Validation will be sent to user.
+   * Does not need to be validated to login.
+   * Does need to be validated for certain features, such as receiving email notifications, etc.
+   * Email Validation may be required if account is flagged.
+* Each login is tracked for several purposes:
+   * Website analytics
+   * User analytics
+   * Digital Currency and Rewards for loyalty
+   * Advertising analytics
+   * Advertising deliverability
+   * Crime reporting and illegal activities or violation of policies

+## Digital Currency

+Digital Currency is exactly that... digital.
+It's fake.
+This is play money people may earn for doing things and tasks around the website.
+This money can then be used for intangible use around the website.

+### Ways to earn Digital Currency

+The following ways to earn digital currency and the values are in the brainstorming phase and may change.
+This may be made customizable by webmasters who use this source code for their own projects.

+* New Account Registration: $500 DC
+* Daily Login (one time per day): $100 DC
+* 7 Consecutive Daily Logins: $500 DC
+* 15 Consecutive Daily Logins: $1,500 DC
+* 30 Consecutive Daily Logins: $4,500 DC
+* 180 Consecutive Daily Logins: $45,000 DC
+* 365 Consecutive Daily Logins: $100,000 DC
+* Posting Status (1 to 30 words, no image - 3 posts per day): $10 DC
+* Posting Status (31 to 250 words, no image - 3 posts per day): $100 DC
+* Posting Status (251 and up words, no image - 3 posts per day): $250 DC
+* Posting Status (1 to 30 words, with image - 3 posts per day): $100 DC
+* Posting Status (31 to 250 words, with image - 3 posts per day): $1,000 DC
+* Posting Status (251 and up words, with image - 3 posts per day): $2,500 DC

+Feature Suggestions
+===

+Anyone may edit this section with their ideas.